Here’s an introduction to spray foam roofing, which will cover these six points:

 It takes fewer roofers to install spray foam than conventional roofing systems (such as EPDM or TPO).
 It’s also sprayed over penetrations much faster.

-Spray foam has an R-value of 6.6 per inch of thickness, which is the highest R-value per inch of any roofing insulation available.
+Spray foam has an R-value of 6.6 per inch of thickness, the highest R-value per inch of any roofing insulation.

 More R-value = Less heat/cool that escapes your building = lower energy bills.